robstave/angular2-training/session-five/page1.md

 Its really a course in node and does not cover observables exactly, but it really puts the problem space into perspective with coding for streams.
 And its pretty fun with a kinda "code your adventure" style.

 Or just play with RxJS a bit.

-Grok the flat map and perhaps tear [This Plunkr apart](http://jsfiddle.net/staltz/8jFJH/48/)
+Grok the flat map with [this good example](https://blog.thoughtram.io/rx/2016/08/01/exploring-rx-operators-flatmap.html) and then perhaps tear [this Plunkr apart](http://jsfiddle.net/staltz/8jFJH/48/) apart.

 # Http